22B01A4514/SymptrackAI/README.md

-# Healytics
+# SymptrackAI

-Healytics is an intelligent web platform that predicts diseases based on symptoms and enables users to track, log, and manage their health efficiently.
+SymptrackAI is an intelligent web platform that predicts diseases based on symptoms and enables users to track, log, and manage their health efficiently.

 ---